codio-content/Javascript_Maze-Decomposition_events/.guides/content/Scoring-733c.md

 - You lose energy when you brush up against a monster.

 ## Play
-Play the game and see what happens to the each time you take a step, hit an energy store.
+Play the game and see what happens to the score each time you take a step, hit an energy store or brush up against a monster.
 Keep an eye on the steps, energy and score displays.